310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 That is all I wanted to say!

-I’m sorry, was it hard to understand?!
+I’m sorry, was it hard to understand!?
 {% endbubble %}

 {% bubble Mao %}